jt14den/better-research-software/episodes/06-code-correctness.md

   capture the expected behaviour of our code and can be used alongside documentation to help other developers quickly make sense of our code.
 In addition, a well tested codebase allows developers to experiment with new features safe in the knowledge that tests will reveal if their changes have broken any existing functionality.
-- Software testing underpins the FAIR process by giving us the confidence to engage in open research practices - if we are not sure that our code works as intended and produces accurate results, we are unlikely to feel confident about sharing our code with others.
-Software testing brings piece of mind by providing a step-by-step approach that we can apply to verify that our code is correct.
+- By demonstrating that our code works as expected and produces accurate results, software testing can give us the confidence to share our code with others.
+  Software testing brings peace of mind by providing a step-by-step approach that we can apply to verify that our code is correct.